catalpa-cl/GoBo/README.md

-# GoBo a Handwriting Recognition dataset for Personalization
+# GoBo a Handwriting Recognition dataset for Personalization (Work in progress!)

 This repository comprises the collected dataset of handwritten transcriptions of the ASAP SAS.